 You know what?
 Flight of the Phoenix isn’t half bad.
-And at 53% good, well, I’m not sorry I watched it.
+[Editor’s Note: The original is 1000x better] And at 53% good, well, I’m not sorry I watched it.
 Which is becoming a rarer and rarer statement for me to make these days.
 Granted, any hopes I might have for a “good” film were dashed against the rocks in the desert for the films first fifteen minutes.
 From the end of the credits until the plane crashes, director John Moore managed to combine all the worst elements from Con Air with the pointless macho-bluster of Armageddon and I was going, “Oh man… how could those piles of filth influence anybody?”
 But then the plane crashes and suddenly we have almost a direct rip off of Pitch Black.
 Now, you might be saying to yourself, “but it’s a rip off!
 Why are you giving it a pass?”
 As Woody Allen said, “Don’t steal.
 But if you do, steal from the best.”
 Am I saying Pitch Black is the best?
 No way.
 It’s good… I just painted myself into a corner grammatically.
 Fancy that.

 Dennis Quaid stars as Captain Frank Towns, a man who seems to relish his rather stupid nickname of “Shut ‘Em Down Towns.”
 How co-star Miranda Otto was able to call him that with a straight face is anybody’s guess.
 He works for an oil company and when their test sites fail to produce any oil, Towns and his co-pilot AJ (Tyrese) swoop in, pack ’em up and send ’em home.
 I promise not to use “’em” any more in this review.
 The current failed drill is taking place in Outer Mongolia deep in the heart of the great Gobi desert.
 Boarding the plane, and pissing and moaning like rotten children, is a group of “leather necks” that seem to average about twenty-seven-years old in age; that number being raised up from twenty-five by corporate butt-boy Ian (Hugh Laurie of House, M.D. fame).
 Also notable among the cast is the inclusion of Sticky Fingaz of Onyx fame.
 Just before the plane takes off, one more passenger–a mystery passenger–appears.
 Why, it’s Giovanni Ribisi!
 And, instead of doing his usual lovable retard shtick, here he comes across as some sort of spooky intellectual with a pole up his anus.